-- 2. For line 3, Boiler Actual or Projected In-service Date, and line 4, Boiler Actual or Projected Retirement Date, the month-year date should be entered as follows: August 1959 as 8-1959.
-If the month is unknown, use the month of June as a default and enter a 6 before the year. - 3.
+- 3. For line 3, Boiler Actual or Projected In-service Date, and line 4, Boiler Actual or Projected Retirement Date, the month-year date should be entered as follows: August 1959 as 08-1959.
+If the month is unknown, use the month of June. - 4.
 For line 5, Boiler Manufacturer, select one code from the following boiler manufacturers' codes: